-The non-current portion of other assets mainly include cash deposit of EUR 1,500k, used to secure a bank guarantee of EUR 3,000k, relating to the leases of Rostock headquarters building, cash deposits of EUR 128k, used to secure a bank guarantee of EUR 257k, relating to the leases of Berlin office and EUR 190k for the leases of certain plant and machineries.
-It also includes the non-current part of the consideration receivable for the sale of LPC of EUR 100k (see note 8.2).
+The non-current portion of other assets mainly include cash deposit of EUR 2,250k, used to secure a bank guarantee of EUR 3,000k, relating to the leases of Rostock headquarters building, cash deposits of EUR 193k, used to secure a bank guarantee of EUR 257k, relating to the leases of Berlin office, cash deposits of EUR 289k relating to the leases of other offices and laboratories located in Germany and EUR 190k for the leases of certain plant and machineries.
+It also includes the non-current part of the consideration receivable for the sale of LPC of EUR 50k (see note 8.2).